-- Driving Combination Vehicle
+- Driving Combination Vehicles Safely

 - Combination Vehicle Air Brakes

-- Antilock Brake Systems
+- Antilock Braking Systems

 - Coupling and Uncoupling

-- Inspecting Combination Vehicles
+- Inspecting Combinations

 This section provides information needed to pass the tests for combination vehicles (tractor-trailer, doubles, triples, straight truck with trailer).
 The information is only to give you the minimum knowledge needed for driving common combination vehicles.
-You should also study Section 7 if you need to pass the test for doubles and triples.
+You should also study Section 7 if you need to pass the tests for doubles-triples.

-6.1 - Driving Combination Vehicles Safely
+6.1 Driving combination vehicles safely

-Combination vehicles are usually heavier, longer, and require more driving skill than single commercial vehicles.
+Combination vehicles are usually heavier, longer and require more driving skill than single commercial vehicles.
 This means that drivers of combination vehicles need more knowledge and skill than drivers of single vehicles.
 In this section, we talk about some important safety factors that apply specifically to combination vehicles.

-6.1.1 - Rollover Risks
+6.1.1 Rollover risks

 More than half of truck driver deaths in crashes are the result of truck rollovers.
 When more cargo is piled up in a truck, the "center of gravity" moves higher up from the road.
 The truck becomes easier to turn over.
 Fully loaded rigs are ten times more likely to roll over in a crash than empty rigs.

-The following two things will help you prevent rollover--keep the cargo as close to the ground as possible, and drive slowly around turns.
+The following two things will help you prevent rollover:

+- Keep the cargo as close to the ground as possible. - Drive slowly around turns.

 Keeping cargo low is even more important in combination vehicles than in straight trucks.

-Also, keep the load centered on your rig.
+Keep the load centered on your rig.
 If the load is to one side so it makes a trailer lean, a rollover is more likely.
 Make sure your cargo is centered and spread out as much as possible.
-(Cargo distribution is covered in Section 3 of this manual.)
+(Cargo distribution is covered in Section 3 of this manual.).

 Rollovers happen when you turn too fast.
-Drive slowly around corners, on ramps, and off ramps.
+Drive slowly around corners, onramps and off-ramps.
 Avoid quick lane changes, especially when fully loaded.

-6.1.2 - Steer Gently
+6.1.2 Steer gently

-Trucks with trailers have a dangerous "crack-thewhip" effect.
+Trucks with trailers have a dangerous "crack-the-whip" effect.
 When you make a quick lane change, the crack-the-whip effect can turn the trailer over.
-There are many accidents where only the trailer has overturned.
+There are many crashes where only the trailer has overturned.

-"Rearward amplification" causes the crack-thewhip effect.
-Figure 6.1 shows eight types of combination vehicles and the rearward amplification each has in a quick lane change.
-Rigs with the least crack-the-whip effect are shown at the top and those with the most, at the bottom.
+"Rearward amplification" causes the crackthe-whip effect.
+Figure 6-1 shows eight types of combination vehicles and the rearward amplification each has in a quick lane change.
+Rigs with the least crack-thewhip effect are shown at the top and those with the most, at the bottom.
 Rearward amplification of 2.0 in the chart means that the rear trailer is twice as likely to turn over as the tractor.
 You can see that triples have a rearward amplification of 3.5.
 This means you can roll the last trailer of triples 3.5 times as easily as a five-axle tractor.